 2. Incorporate Texture Samples

 Textures add depth and interest to any space, so be sure to include them in your mood board.
 Layer textures like linen, velvet, and wood to see how they interact.
 I often include small fabric swatches for a tactile experience.
+Explore more mood board ideas to further refine your design concept.

 3. Use Inspirational Photography

 Incorporate images that evoke the mood you’re aiming for in your space.
 This could be a serene landscape or a bustling cityscape.
 I often lean towards images that bring a sense of calm and warmth.
+You can explore more inspiring mood board ideas to help refine your vision.

 4. Add a Touch of Nature